 So is it better to have more flexibility or is an all-in-one package a preferable option?
-That’s one of the many questions I plan on answering in this article and the best way of doing that is by doing an in-depth Bluehost vs Wix comparison.
+That’s one of the many questions I plan on answering in this article and the best way of doing that is by comparing Bluehost and Wix in-depth.

-Update for October 2019: Bluehost is also currently running a double promotion, their normal price is $7.99 per month, it got down to $3.95 per month and now they are running a promo that you can check here on their promo page, and that allows you to start your website for as low as $2.95 per month including a free domain (We will update this offer when it changes).
+Update for January 2020: Bluehost is also currently running a double promotion, their normal price is $7.99 per month, it got down to $3.95 per month and now they are running a promo that you can check on this page, and that allows you to start your website for as low as $2.95 per month including a free domain.

 Building a solid website from the ground up takes a lot of time and effort, especially if you plan to constantly update it with fresh new content, which you should.
-That’s why it helps to sign up with a hosting provider that has an intuitive and simple to use CMS.
-Unfortunately, Wix doesn’t offer you the luxury of working with any CMS you want and the company doesn’t have a traditional cPanel either.
+That’s why when choosing between Wix vs. Bluehost you should aim to sign up with a hosting provider that has an intuitive and simple to use CMS.
+Unfortunately, Wix doesn’t offer you the luxury of working with any CMS you want and the company doesn’t have a traditional cPanel either like Bluehost has.
 Instead, Wix uses a custom control panel designed for the management of web services rather than the actual website.
 You can add new content and edit pages but that’s about it.

 |Dedicated Support for Beginners||Yes||No|

-It seems like the people in our Facebook group mostly (over 90%) agree with us that Bluehost is the better choice for Beginners.
+It seems like the people in our Facebook group mostly (over 90%) agree with us that Bluehost is better than Wix for Beginners.
 Click here to see more info about why they think that and check out all the extras and freebies that Bluehost is currently offering to the new users.

 But even though the cPanel is very useful, you also have access to even better tools for managing your website and content.
 As mentioned, Bluehost allows you to work with any CMS, including WordPress, Magento, and Joomla.
 Bluehost has fantastic integration with WordPress and is actually the company’s number 1 recommended hosting provider.
-WordPress is great for building and managing a wide variety of websites but if you want to create something a bit more specialized like an eCommerce platform, for example, you can also go with a different CMS like Magento.
+WordPress is great for building and managing a wide variety of websites but if you want to create something a bit more specialized like an eCommerce platform, for example, you can also go with a different CMS like Magento, thing that you are unable to do with Wix.

-Web hosting is pretty cheap nowadays but that doesn’t mean you should go for a high tier plan right off the bat unless you actually need the extra resources.
+Web hosting, either you go with Wix or Bluehost, is pretty cheap nowadays but that doesn’t mean you should go for a high tier plan right off the bat unless you actually need the extra resources.
 If your website is still in its infancy, you can get away with a basic hosting plan until you are able to generate more traffic.
 That way, you can make sure you’re not paying more than you need to and you can upgrade gradually to the higher tiers when the time comes.

 Scalability is one of Bluehost’s strong suits because the company’s entry point is one of the lowest out there and you have plenty of options to choose from if you want to upgrade.
-Generally speaking, you probably want to start with shared hosting and slowly make your way through the tiers until you need to switch to a VPS or dedicated server.
+Generally speaking, you probably want to start with shared hosting and slowly make your way through the tiers until you need to switch to a VPS or dedicated server (services that Wix is not offering at all while Bluehost is well known for them).

 Bluehost makes the transition seamless because there isn’t a huge price difference between the various tiers so you’re not taking a huge monetary hit whenever you upgrade.
 There is a noticeable price hike between the third and fourth-tiers of shared hosting but that’s only because Bluehost has a special offer for the third tier, which is very cheap considering how much you get in return.
 More on that a bit later.